 Lyrica is also used to control epilepsy.
 Epilepsy is a condition where you have repeated seizures (fits).
 There are many different types of seizures, ranging from mild to severe.

 Lyrica belongs to a group of medicines called anticonvulsants.
-These drugs are thought to work by controlling brain chemicals which send signals to nerves so that seizures do not happen.
+These medicines are thought to work by controlling brain chemicals which send signals to nerves so that seizures do not happen.

 Your doctor may prescribe Lyrica in addition to your current therapy when your current treatment is no longer working as well as before.